-- Numerous adjustment points for more customized fit
+- Numerous adjustment points for a more customized fit

 - Provides both front and back leash attachment clips for flexibility

-- Reduced chance of skin chafing with proper fit
+- Reduced chance of skin chafing with a proper fit

-- Allows for better range of motion compared to a basic dog harness
+- Allows for a better range of motion compared to a basic dog harness

-- Design and functionality works particularly well for reactive dogs
+- Design and functionality work particularly well for reactive dogs

 Cons of the MODERATE COVERAGE Dog Harness